leogout/flex-layout/docs/documentation/Live-Demos.md

 `npm run universal:serve`

 **Note**: This server, unlike the demo-app, does **not** live reload.
-In order to incorporate build changes into the universal-app, it will need to be re-built/re-served each time.
+In order to incorporate build changes into the universal-demo-app, it will need to be re-built/re-served each time.